Megaputer/polyanalyst6api-py/README.md

 `polyanalyst6api` is a Python library for interacting with PolyAnalyst APIs.

+This package provides easy to use wrappers for PolyAnalyst `Analytical Client`, `Scheduler` and `Drive`.
+With it you can execute nodes, view datasets, run tasks, download/upload files and so on.

 ## Installation

 Python 3.6+ is required.
 Install, upgrade and uninstall `polyanalyst6api-python` with these commands: